Heinrich XIII Prinz Reuss: Personal life and ancestry

 Reuss was born in Büdingen on 4 December 1951, the fifth of six children and the fourth son born to Prince Heinrich I Reuss and Duchess Woizlawa Feodora of Mecklenburg, who was in turn the only child of the German colonial politician Duke Adolf Friedrich of Mecklenburg.
-Reuss' parents, like all German nobility, had become private citizens in 1919 upon the adoption of the Weimar Constitution, which abolished any privileges and titles that had previously existed for nobility.
+Reuss's parents, like all German nobility, had become private citizens in 1919 upon the adoption of the Weimar Constitution, which abolished any privileges and titles that had previously existed for nobility.

-The House of Reuss, from which Reuss is descended, dates to the 12th century and historically administered the regions of Gera and Greiz a non-contiguous mini-state in what is today Eastern Thuringia.
+The House of Reuss, from which Reuss is descended, dates to the 12th century and historically administered the regions of Gera and Greiz, a non-contiguous mini-state in what is today Eastern Thuringia.
 Reuss left the family association at his own request around 2009.

-Reuss married Iranian-born Susan Doukht Jalali in 1989, and they have two children, including a son named Heinrich XXVIII born circa 1991 and a daughter Elena who has Down syndrome and was born in 1989.
-The couple are divorced.
+Reuss married Iranian-born Susan Doukht Jalali in 1989, and they have two children, including a son named Heinrich XXVIII (born circa 1991) and a daughter Elena, who has Down syndrome and was born in 1989.
 His wife uses the name Princess Susan Reuss and works as a naturopath.
 She has served as Germany's attaché to UNESCO in support of its program Education for Children in Need.
-Reuss is also reported to have as a girlfriend a Russian national identified by prosecutors as "Vitalia B.", who allegedly had some role in the coup plot.
+Reuss is also reported to have as a girlfriend a Russian national identified by prosecutors as "Vitalia B.", aged 39 in 2022, at their arrest who allegedly had some role in the coup plot.

 Business and family activities

 Reuss worked as a real estate developer, operating a company named Büro Prinz Reuss in Frankfurt, and also produced sparkling wine.

 In 1945, the Communist land reform in the Soviet occupation zone (East Germany) expropriated all movable and immovable assets of the House of Reuss.
 Following the reunification of Germany in 1990, Reuss tried to have properties restituted.
 The clan, which consisted of five large families, wanted Gera townhouses, four castles, extensive forestry and agricultural property and the Jugendstil Reuss Theater in Gera, then held by the city of Gera in Thuringia.
-Concerning the theater, Reuss and the mayor of Gera were unable to negotiate an settlement, each blaming the other.
+Concerning the theater, Reuss and the mayor of Gera were unable to negotiate a settlement, each blaming the other.